 They boast a number of interesting features including:

 - End-to-End Encryption: Tutanota encrypts not only the emails as they’re sent, but also your inbox, contacts and your calendar.

 - U2F for 2-Factor Authentication: Any secure email provider (including Gmail) needs to allow for 2-factor authentication, but Tutanota goes a step further by integrating with universal 2FA (U2F), which means you can use any type of security key, such as the popular Yubikey authenticators.

-- Secure Calendar Integration: Unlike ProtonMail, Tutanota offers a public, secure calendar that is independently encrypted yet still integrates with your secure email account.
+- Secure Calendar Integration: Tutanota also offers a public, secure calendar that is independently encrypted yet still integrates with your secure email account.

-Tutanota also runs a “freemium” model, which means they offer both a limited free version as well as a paid premium version.
+Tutanota runs a “freemium” model, which means they offer both a limited free version as well as a paid premium version.

 The free version of Tutanota gives you 1 GB of storage space, which is twice as much as you’ll receive with ProtonMail.